BogdanCatalin-Iacob/Tetris/README.md

         - Initial rotation will be selected random from all possible piece rotations
         - Standard mapping for keyboard:
             - Up Arrow - rotate piece 90deg clockwise
-            - Left Arrow - move the oiece to left one cell if no obstruction
+            - Left Arrow - move the piece to left one cell if no obstruction
             - Right Arrow - move the piece to right by one cell if no obstruction
             - Down Arrow - move the piece down faster
             - z - rotate piece 90deg anti clockwise
             - space bar - hard drop
+        - Standard mapping for mouse:
+            - Slide mouse left - move the piece to left one cell if no obstruction
+            - Slide mouse right - move the piece to right one cell if no obstruction
+            - Left click - rotate the tetromino clockwise
+        - Standard mapping for touch
+            - Drag left - move the piece to left one cell if no obstruction
+            - Drag right - move the piece to right one cell if no obstruction
+            - Drag down - move the piece to down faster
+            - Tap - rotate clockwise
-        - Use of half second lock delay
+        - Use of half second initial lock delay which will be decreased when level is going up
         - Next shape is displayed immediately after the playing tetromino gets out of the top right corner (mini grid)
         - When a row is fully covered / taken it must dissapear and score must be increased (line clear)
         - Top Score will be saved on local storage

     -   #### Game Mechanics

         - ##### Rotation
             - Initial rotation will be selected randomly for each spawned piece
             - Tetrominoes can be rotated clockwise or anti-clockwise
             - If the rotated tetromino overlaps another block, the rotation will be reverted so the shape appears not rotated
             - If the rotated tetromino goes beyond the bottom of the playfield, the rotation will be reverted so the shape appears not rotated

         - ##### Wall Kick
             - A wall kick happens when a player rotates a piece when no space exists in the squares where that tetromino would normally occupy after the rotation.
             To compensate, the game will move the piece one space into the opposite direction of the wall (for left wall position will move towards right and for right wall position will move towards left).

         - ##### Movement
             - The tetrominoes can move / slide towards left or right until they touch a side wall or another brick which occupies the square
             - Moving down is done automatically by the game at a 1000ms initial speed which will get faster when the player level is going up
             - Moving down can be done faster manually by pressing the moving down key (Down Arrow).
             - Hard drop (space bar key) of tetrominoes instant places the shape at the bottom of the playfield (if free) or on top of other blocks (if present)
-            - When the current tetromino touches the bottom of the play field or the top of another brick, the player has 500ms to slide it in a different location before it locks down and a different piece is spawned.
+            - When the current tetromino touches the bottom of the play field or the top of another brick, the player has 500ms (or less depending on the level) to slide it in a different location before it locks down and a different piece is spawned.

         - ##### Scoring system
             | Level | | | Points for| |